cloudinary/cloudinary-js-streaming/README.md

 * uploadPreset - This is the name of the upload preset created in step two of the setup.

 There are several optional parameters:
-* `stream`: [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) to use as streaming source, only to be passed in case you obtained a MediaStream object yourself with a `getUserMedia` request or the `getStream` helper function, and that you want the library to use instead of having it get one by itself.
+* `stream`: The [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) to use as the streaming source.
+Required only if you obtain a MediaStream object yourself with a `getUserMedia` request or the `getStream` helper function, rather than use the one that the library gets.
 * `debug`: Log level (disabled by default), one of, or array of ```['trace', 'debug', 'vdebug', 'log', 'warn', 'error']```. pass in ```'all'``` to print all messages.
 * `bandwidth`: Bandwith, in bits.
 Default is 1Mbit/s (1024 * 1024).